-The work plan includes the development of a Comprehensive Inventory of existing support activities based on a detailed analysis of the currently established programmes.
-This analysis is also the basis for development of a Common Strategy to strengthen regulatory sciences and two curricula, the Core Curriculum specifying essential knowledge for the professional training of clinical scientists and the Comprehensive Curriculum defining relevant knowledge for specific post-graduate programmes.
+The work plan included the development of a Comprehensive Inventory of existing support activities based on a detailed analysis of the currently established programmes.
+This analysis was also the basis for development of a Common Strategy to strengthen regulatory sciences and two curricula, the Core Curriculum specifying essential knowledge for the professional training of clinical scientists and the Comprehensive Curriculum defining relevant knowledge for specific post-graduate programmes.

-Three Pilot Projects aim to
+Three Pilot Projects aimed to

 - transfer an identified best practice example for training programmes to other EEA countries,

 - establish a new support activity addressing a gap in regulatory knowledge of significant relevance, and

 The project delivered recommendations ensuring sustainable support of academic research and proposed additional support mechanisms based on a comprehensive analysis of needs.